apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 exposing all security related modules present in a given Oak repository.

-Each security module comes with one or multiple `SecurityConfiguration`(s) that is registered with the provider, identified (and possibly aggregated) by their name.
+Each security module comes with one or multiple `SecurityConfiguration`(s) that are registered with the provider, identified (and possibly aggregated) by their name.

 ### Modules